 Leo Leung has a whopping 15k plus followers on Dribbble.
 When you look at his profile, you will know why he makes this list.
 He has a keen eye for web and app designing and is a pro in motion graphics.
-Also, it emerges top-notch in front end development.
-He showcases his love for motion design with smooth animated GIFs that quickly grabs your attention.
+Also, it emerges as top-notch in front-end development.
+He showcases his love for motion design with smooth animated GIFs that quickly grab your attention.

-Cosmin Capitanu is a Romanian freelance web/graphic designer and an architect.
+Cosmin Capitanu is a Romanian freelance web/graphic designer and architect.
 He also has a massive 62k plus followers.
-He has his style and elegance on each design, which is worth marveling repeatedly.
+He has his style and elegance in each design, which is worth marveling at repeatedly.
 He plays with colors and keeps trying new techniques to elevate his creativity.

 Now that you have got the inspiration for a stellar portfolio, it’s time to create yours now.
-Here are the easy steps to incorporate in create a stunning portfolio:
+Here are the easy steps to incorporate in creating a stunning portfolio:

 Choose the right platform